- To sound

 GCS - Do it this way

-The new structured approach to assessment of the Glasgow Coma Scale improves accuracy, reliability and communication.
+The modern structured approach to assessment of the Glasgow Coma Scale improves accuracy, reliability and communication.

 Read the instructions below to learn more.